CONCACAF Gold Cup: CONCACAF Championship (1963–1989)

 CONCACAF was founded in 1961 through the merging of NAFC and CCCF which resulted in a single championship being held for the continent.
 The first CONCACAF tournament was held in 1963 in El Salvador with Costa Rica becoming the first champion.
 The CONCACAF Campeonato de Naciones, as it was called, was held every two years from 1963 to 1973.
 The second tournament was held in Guatemala in 1965 when Mexico defeated the host country in the final of a six-team tournament.
 The 1967 competition was held in Honduras and saw a third champion crowned, Guatemala.
-Costa Rica won their second title as hosts in 1969, knocking off Guatemala, while two years later, Mexico won their second championship as the tournament moved to Trinidad & Tobago, the first time in the Caribbean.
+Costa Rica won their second title as hosts in 1969, knocking off Guatemala, while two years later, Mexico won their second championship as the tournament moved to Trinidad and Tobago, the first time in the Caribbean.
 In 1973, the tournament kept the same format of six teams playing a single round-robin, but there were bigger stakes attached: CONCACAF's berth in the FIFA World Cup tournament in 1974.
 In Port-au-Prince, Haiti, the host country pulled off an upset by winning the tournament and claiming a spot in the World Cup in West Germany.

 With the Campeonato de Naciones doubling as the final World Cup qualifying tournament, the next two editions were held in Mexico City and Tegucigalpa, Honduras in 1977 and 1981, respectively.
 In each case the host country was crowned champion and earned a spot in the World Cup.
 In 1985 and 1989, the winner of the World Cup qualifying tournament was again crowned Confederation champion.
 Canada and Costa Rica were named champions in 1985 and 1989, receiving a trophy.